openshift/aws-account-operator/README.md

-*state* can be any of the account states defined in the constants *claimed* is true if `currentAcctInstance.Status.State == AccountReady && currentAcctInstance.Spec.ClaimLink != "` *rotateCredentials* when true rotates the temporary credentials on the next run *supportCaseID* is the ID of the aws support case to increase limits *conditions* indicates the last state the account had and supporting details
+*state* can be any of the account states defined in the constants *claimed* is true if `currentAcctInstance.Status.State == AccountReady && currentAcctInstance.Spec.ClaimLink != "` *rotateCredentials* updated by the secretwatcher pkg which will set the bool to true triggering an reconcile of this controller to rotate the STS credentials
+*supportCaseID* is the ID of the aws support case to increase limits *conditions* indicates the last state the account had and supporting details